orgvue2/orgvue-basic/chapter03/tree_view.md

 ##Exercise 1: Create the visuals described below in Tree Vie

-1.
-In Tree View, set your data to ‘Level 3’.
-Then, create a view that shows the organisation Scaled by:
+1. In Tree View, set your data to ‘Level 3’.
+Then, create a view that shows the organisation **Scaled by**:

   a) “Total Payroll Cost”

   then

-  b) “Span of control” (select “Outgoing Count”)
+  b) “Span of control” (select *“Outgoing Count”*)

-2.
-Show the whole of your organisation as a Sunburst coloured by “Performance Ranking”
+2. Show the whole of your organisation as a **Sunburst** coloured by “Performance Ranking”

-3.
-Show the top 2 Levels of the organisation with a Summary card with the following properties (in the same order), and coloured by “Absence Days”
+3. Show the top 2 Levels of the organisation with a **Summary card** with the following properties (in the same order), and coloured by “Absence Days”

 * Title: “Role”